 Only a short drive from the Ham Wall and Shapwick Heath reserves, our accommodation is at the comfortable and friendly Meare Manor, a historic manor house rebuilt in 1802, and now a 4-star guest house, perfect for our needs, and with great views over the Vale of Avalon.
 Three nights at Meare Manor Guest House.

 A full day exploring the levels, where the birding may include Great White Egret, Bittern, Marsh Harrier, Water Rail, wintering Short-eared Owl and huge flocks of wintering duck.
-Great-Crested and Little Grebe fish the open water while Kingfisher zip up the ditches giving their piping calls.
-The loud bursts of song from Cetti’s Warbler come from the reeds ,while the subtle ‘pings’ of Bearded Tits can be heard as small flocks fly over the reeds.
+Great Crested and Little Grebe fish the open water while Kingfisher zip up the ditches giving their piping calls.
+Loud bursts of song from Cetti’s Warbler come from the reeds, while the subtle ‘pings’ of Bearded Tits can be heard as small flocks fly low over the reedbeds.
 Barn Owl hunt the levels at dusk, and Otter and Water Vole are resident and could be encountered if we’re lucky.
 We won't know where to look first!
 The reserves of Ham Wall (a nationally important wetland created by the RSPB from old peat workings) and Shapwick Heath will be our main areas of exploration during the day, perhaps ending with another session watching the Starling roost, with up to a million birds performing their aerial murmuration.

 Another day exploring the levels and the many species it holds.
 We search for the Common Cranes which now inhabit the levels, and visit a few more reserves perhaps including Grey Lake (a mix of reeds, grassland, willow and open water), Catcott (an area of grazing marsh which floods in the winter providing an excellent area for foraging wildfowl), and Westhay Moor, part of the mystical Avalon Marshes, a mosaic of marsh, reed beds and lakes.